 Their romance is cemented early on, and they only face obstacles from outside forces, as Dag is torn between respecting his brother—his leader—and his love for Fiona.
 When there is so little inner conflict between the two leads, things get a little bland.

 There are villains aplenty in Storm Maiden.
 Fiona is often in danger, but Dag is never there to save the day.
-This is the most annoying aspect in the novel as Dag’s sword arm is severely injured throughout the story, so he never gets to show off his warrior prowess, which is so essential in a good Viking hero.
+This is the most annoying aspect of the novel, as Dag’s sword arm is severely injured throughout the story, so he never gets to show off his warrior prowess, which is essential in a good Viking hero.
 It’s Fiona who is more of a fighter.
 And she had many enemies who would make her life miserable.

 Dag’s a nice guy.
 Too nice.
 As in boring.
 Hey, I like nice guys as heroes.
-They make me melt more them some sadistic jerk that treats the heroine like crap.
+They make me melt more than some sadistic jerk that treats the heroine like crap.

 I know the early Norse were democratic men and allowed women to divorce their husbands and own their own property, but you expect a little bit of tough-guy persona when you read a Viking romance.
 I enjoyed some sweet aspects of Dag’s personality, such as his love for his doggy companion.

 But when Dag started becoming a mouthpiece for 20th-century beliefs, like concern for women’s rights and access to birth control, it just rang a bit anachronistic, pulling me out of the story.

 Storm Maiden by Mary Gilgannon was not a bad book, but not a great one either.

 I don’t read historical romances because I want to see modern-minded characters cloaked in historical trappings.
 If I feel the need for a more modern-minded hero, then I’ll read contemporary romances.